eduescaleira/eduescaleira/README.md

 ### Hello all, Edu Escaleira here! 👋
 ### I'm a tech lover, passionate about programming and technology content!

+- 💻 Currently improving my studies in: JavaScript
 - 📍 From São Paulo, Brazil
-- 💻 Currently studying Python and Linux
 - 👨‍💻 iOS developer
 - 🏃🏼 Runner

 <div>